 Agricultural land in the Central West region of New South Wales occupies 57,244 square kilometres, or 81 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 9,776 square kilometres, or 14 per cent of the region.
 The most common land use by area is grazing modified pastures, which occupies 38,075 square kilometres or 54 per cent of the Central West region of New South Wales.

-Health care and social assistance was the largest employment sector with 16,400 people.
+Health care and social assistance was the largest employment sector with 16,500 people.
 Agriculture, forestry and fishing was the second largest employment sector with 10,700 people, representing 10 per cent of the region's workforce.
-Other important employment sectors in the region were retail trade, public administration and safety, mining, and education and training.
+Other important employment sectors in the region were retail trade; public administration and safety; mining; and accommodation and food services.

 Value of agricultural production